TL;DR

 1. Help people find the answers to the problems they have, quickly.

-2. Be intentional with the navigation to ensure people know where to go and what to do.
+2. Be intentional with the navigation to ensure people know where to go and what actions they can take.

 3. Help set context for actions and concepts.